College of Nursing Self-Guided Tour

 -

-This lab is an adult intensive care setting that is equipped with a patient simulator.
-Faculty are able to develop clinical scenarios that incorporate a wide range of advanced assessment skills (including analysis of arrhythmias, hemodynamic waveform monitoring, abnormal heart and lung sounds and vital sign changes) that would require rapid responses by the student.
+An adult intensive care setting equipped with a patient simulator.
+Faculty develop clinical scenarios that require advanced assessment skills — such as arrhythmias analysis, waveform monitoring, abnormal heart and lung sounds and vital sign changes — prompting rapid student responses.

 - 6. *The Osteopathic Heritage Foundation Virtual Technologies Lab (Newton 280)